NPDL Tournament of Champions

 Mutual Judging Preferences

-We plan to use mutual judging preferences to assign judges.
-Prefs will open at 9:00 AM on March 24, 2019 and close at 5:00 PM on April 3, 2019 (Pacific Time).
+We will use mutual judging preferences to assign judges.
 Please contact us if you need assistance entering prefs.
-Any changes in the tournament’s intention to use prefs, or the timing or procedures, will be announced on tabroom.com in advance.
+Any changes in the tournament’s intention to use prefs, or the timing or procedures, will be announced on Tabroom.com in advance.

-We look forward to hosting you in Santa Monica this Spring!
+We look forward to seeing you in April!